 Another large part of the Underlying Index maintenance process involves tracking the changes in the number of shares outstanding of each of the companies whose stocks are included in the Underlying Index.
 Four times a year, on a Friday close to the end of each calendar quarter, the share totals of companies in the Underlying Index are updated as required by any changes in the number of shares outstanding and then the Divisor is adjusted accordingly.
-In addition, changes in a company's shares outstanding of 5% or more due to mergers or acquisitions of publicly held companies that trade on a major exchange are implemented when the transaction occurs, even if both of the companies are in different headline indices, and regardless of the size of the change.
-Other changes of 5% or more (due to, for example, secondary public offerings (also known as placements), tender offers, Dutch auctions, exchange offers, bought deal equity offerings, prospectus offerings, company stock repurchases, private placements, redemptions, exercise of options, warrants, conversion of derivative securities, at-the-market stock offerings, and acquisitions of private companies or non-index companies that do not trade on a major exchange) are made weekly, and are announced after the market close on Fridays for implementation after the close of trading on the following Friday (one week later).
-If a 5% or more (for example from 0.80 to 0.85), the IWF will be updated at the same time as the share change, except IWF changes resulting from partial tender offers will be considered on a case-by-case basis.
-Changes to an IWF or number of shares outstanding of less than 5 percentage points are accumulated and made quarterly on the third Friday of March, June, September and December.
+Inaddition, changes in a company's shares outstanding of 5% or more due to mergers or acquisitions of publicly held companies that trade on a major exchange are implemented when the transaction occurs, even if both of the companies are in different headline indices, and regardless of the size of the change.
+Other changes of 5% or more (due to, for example, secondary public offerings (also known as placements), tender offers, Dutch auctions, exchange offers, bought deal equity offerings, prospectus offerings, company stock repurchases, private placements, redemptions, exercise of options, warrants, conversion of derivative securities, at- the-market stock offerings, and acquisitions of private companies or non-index companies that do not trade on a major exchange are announced after the market close on Fridays for implementation after the close of trading on the following Friday (one week later).
+If a 5% or more change causes a company's IWF to change by 5 percentage points or more (for example from 0.80 to 0.85), the IWF will be updated at the same time as the share change, except IWF changes accumulated and made quarterly on the third Friday of March, June, September and December.
 In the case of rights issuances, price adjustments and share changes at the full rights ratio are applied at the opening of the rights ex-date.